bryanwweber/orbital-mechanics-notes/orbital-maneuvers/nonimpulsive-maneuver-example.md

 print(sol.t_events[:2])
 ```

 Here we can see that a time is reported for the first event (`reached_destination`) and not for the second event (`mass`).
-Thus, we conclude that the spacecraft reached its destination radius!
+Thus, we conclude that the spacecraft reached its destination radius and did not run out of mass!

 Now let's plot the solution.
 As before, we can get the solution vectors with the `sol.y` attribute: